Watch and LIKE our video to vote for AIVA Connect 3.0 for the TechOvation Award. Voting closes September 19 — don’t wait!

 Mitel’s bankruptcy filing made this situation more urgent.
 While the company continues to operate through restructuring, the long-term trajectory is clear: legacy on-premises systems from Mitel are not getting new investment.
 This is not unique to Mitel either.
 NEC has also exited the on-premises UC market outside Japan, signaling a broader industry shift away from legacy PBX hardware.

-Why You Need to Start Planning Your Mitel Migration Now
+Why Start Your Mitel Migration Plan Now?

 It can be tempting to keep running your Mitel system until it physically breaks.
 But waiting creates real costs that are easy to underestimate: